-5 Simple Steps to Guiding yourself through your own Forest Bathing Session
+5 Simple Steps to Enjoying your own Forest Bathing Session

 I love running my group Forest Bathing sessions and creating a ‘togetherness’ within the group, but I understand there are times when you want or need to go Forest Bathing alone.

 My mission is to ensure as many people as possible benefit from this nature-based practice, so here are 5 simple steps to going Forest Bathing session alone…guiding you through and showing you what to do, without me being there.
 And, there’s a free guide you can view, print (or photograph to save paper) and take with you, to help you stay focused.